conp-pcno-training/SDC-LOSSLESS/_episodes/04-coregister.md

 - "Why is co-registering EEG data important?"
 - "How do I co-register EEG data?"
 objectives:
-- "Understand why co-registering data is important"
+- "Understand why co-registering data is important."
-- "Understand how to co-register EEG data"
+- "Understand how to co-register EEG data."
 keypoints:
 - "Co-registering data to a standard montage allows for comparison to other studies."
 - "Co-registration occurs during the Lossless Pipeline in the s01 script based on a determined transformation matrix."